 “It’s completely normal and somewhat expected to have more than one H1 on the page if you have more than one topic on a page.”

-Crawling, Indexing and Ranking Questions
+Questions About SEO: Crawling, Indexing, and Ranking

 Q. What type of linking is natural?